sbpath/tagtamer/installation procedures/Tag Tamer Installation Instructions.md

 Customer can either deploy Tagtamer solution in private subnet or public subnet.
 If being deployed in public, certificate is required for ALB setup.

-# Solution1: EC2 deployed in Private subnet
+# Solution1: EC2 in Private subnet

 Step 1 - Download the AWS CloudFormation template at the following link.
 It specifies the Tag Tamer solution infrastructure.